isomerpages/nlb-IOHA2020/_workshop/1-adaptiveoralhistory.md

 ---
 layout: leftnav-page-content
-title: "Tell Me Your Story!"
+title: Tell Me Your Story!
 Use of Adaptive Oral History in Reminiscence Work amongst the Elderly
-permalink: /workshop/adaptiveoralhistory/
+permalink: /workshop/adaptiveoralhistory
-breadcrumb: "Tell Me Your Story!"
+breadcrumb: Tell Me Your Story!
 Use of Adaptive Oral History in Reminiscence Work amongst the Elderly
 collection_name: workshop
 ---